 must provide an assessment and rating of teaching, research/creative activity/scholarship, and service; and a summary assessment and rating that is weighted according to the distribution of effort;

-must include a distribution of effort based on the school director within school and ASU mission and guidelines, and recorded annually on the Annual Faculty Responsibility Assignment Form;
+must include a distribution of effort based on a written agreement negotiated by the individual and the applicable workload assignment agreed upon by faculty member and the school director (as described in section V. C. 1 above) within school and ASU mission and guidelines, and recorded annually on the Annual Faculty Responsibility Assignment Form;

 must include a systematic assessment of student opinion as one, but not the only, component of assessment of teaching, as well as other feedback from students;